[U.S. Flag] [Space] [PA Flag] [Space] [GER. Flag]

 Frederick and Anna Barbara probably grew up knowing each other and

 probably went to the same church, Upper Milford Zion's Church.
-Thus,
+The

 while working in Upper Milford Township in 1772, Frederick probably